INORGANIC CHEMISTRY

 Cadmium poisoning

-Cadmium accumulates in the body (especially in the kidneys): although a person's daily intake may be as little as 0.05 milligram, he or she will have stored, on average about 50 mg.
+Cadmium accumulates in the body (especially in the kidneys): although a person's daily intake may be as little as 0.05 milligram, he or she will have stored, on average about 50 milligrams.
 Cadmium is a poison, a carcinogen, and is known to cause birth defects.

-Poisoning due the inhalation of cadmium dust or fumes is an industrial hazard, the effects of which vary according to the duration and severity of exposure.
+Poisoning due to inhalation of cadmium dust or fumes is an industrial hazard, the effects of which vary according to the duration and severity of exposure.
 Acute exposure may lead to pneumonitis (inflammation of the lungs).
 Exposure over a long period can lead to urinary tract calculi (stones), kidney failure, or emphysema.

 Cadmium poisoning may also be caused by eating vegetables grown in cadmium-rich soil or by consuming food or drink that has been stored in cadmium-lined containers.